RideThing/Board/README.md

 ## Purpose

-Help people organize knowleage and abstract models and build connections from them.
+Help people to organize knowleage and abstract models base on notes. it will find connections between knowledages by algorithm.

 [DEMO](https://thunder-web.vercel.app/)